SCIENCE DIVISION UNDERGRADUATE WORK-STUDY RESEARCH INITIATIVE

 Besides creating meaningful research opportunities that can provide some financial stability, students must have a healthy support system.
 One way is through membership in the Research Affiliate for Diversity (RAD) program offered by the STEM Diversity.
 Students who register for RAD are provided access to professional development workshops, networking, and tutoring.
 With access to these resources, not only will students grow as scientists but also as professionals.

 An additional program element is faculty facilitators who will support both students in work-study positions and their faculty mentors (PIs).
-We envision three facilitators, one from each of these areas: Biomedical Sciences (MCD, METX, CHEM), Physical Sciences (PHYS, MATH, ASTR, CHEM, EPS), Environmental Sciences (EEB, OS, EPS, METX) who have had prior experience working with and mentoring work-study students in their labs.
+There are three facilitators, one from each of these areas: Biomedical Sciences (MCD, METX, CHEM), Physical Sciences (PHYS, MATH, ASTR, CHEM, EPS), Environmental Sciences (EEB, OS, EPS, METX) who have had prior experience working with and mentoring work-study students in their labs.
 To help foster community among the work-study researchers, these facilitators will lead one or two meetings per quarter to bring together student researchers for socializing, community building activities, and mentoring.

 Faculty facilitators will also organize meetings with PIs once per quarter to provide a peer-peer resource.
 There are several goals of these meetings.
 One is to answer questions for other PIs who are thinking about hiring work-study student(s).
 Another is to conduct mentorship training through CITL and talk about mentoring strategies, such as guiding students from lab assistants to senior thesis students.
 Mentorship is a key tool for success in creating a great lab environment for the PI and the student.
 These meetings will also seek to clarify graduate students’ roles in working with undergraduates in the lab to further encourage a good work environment.
 Another aim of these meetings is to discuss opportunities for increased professional development and networking for students, for example, to attend undergraduate symposiums to share their research and experiences.